ericayhayes/honoringthefallen/_posts/1941-12-30-josephbenedictmaloney.md

 ![Memorial plaque dedicated to those who died in the crash.
 The dedication was held at the Keller Peak Lookout Tower on Saturday, 12 AUG 1995.
 The plaque is located on a large rock, just off the road that leads to the Keller Peak fire lookout.](images/JosephBenedictMaloney_MemorialPlaqueCrashSite.jpg)
   {:.image}
 Memorial plaque dedicated to those who died in the crash.
 The dedication was held at the Keller Peak Lookout Tower on Saturday, 12 AUG 1995.
 The plaque is located on a large rock, just off the road that leads to the Keller Peak fire lookout.
+Photo Source: Gay Choate Keilty.
   {:.caption}

 Transcription: